 "Nay," said Matcham, with a shiver, "it hath a doleful note.
-An the day were not come"-
+And the day were not come--"

-But just then the bell, quickening its pace, began to ring thick and hurried, and then it gave a single hammering jangle, and was silent for a space.
+But just then the bell, quickening its pace, began to ring thick and hurried, and then it gave a signal hammering jangle, and was silent for a space.

-"It is as though the bearer had run for a pater-noster while, and then leaped the river," Dick observed.
+"It is as though the bearer had run for a paternoster-while, and then leaped the river," Dick observed.